Fusion-equivariant stability conditions and Morita duality: Preliminaries on fusion categories and actions

 Some important examples of module categories that we will study in more detail in \cref{sec:Moritadual} come from actions of finite groups (and, as we will see, actions of $\rep(G)$ on its Morita dual). \begin{definition} Let $G$ be a finite group.
 Let $\Cat(G)$ be the monoidal category with objects the elements of $G$, the only morphisms are the identities and the tensor product is given by the multiplication of $G$ (so the identity of $G$ is the monoidal unit).
 An \emph{action of $G$} on a category $\cM$ is a monoidal functor $T\colon \Cat(G) \ra \cEnd(\cM)$.
-As before, if $\cM$ is moreover abelian or triangulated, we will tacitly assume that the functors $T_g\coloneqq T(g)$ are all exact. \end{definition} The reader should convince themself that an action of $G$ is the same thing as an action of $\vec_G$. \begin{remark} The definition above agrees with the following ``piece-by-piece'' definition that may be more familiar to some readers.
-An action of $G$ consists of an assignment of (invertible) endofunctors $T_g \in \cEnd(\cM)$ for each $g \in G$, together with isomorphisms of functors $\gamma_{g,h}\colon T_g \circ T_{h} \overset{\cong}{\ra} T_{gh}$ for each pair $g,h\in G$, which satisfy $\gamma_{gh,k} \circ \gamma_{g,h} = \gamma_{g,hk} \circ \gamma_{h,k}$.
-The compatibility data is encapsulated by the term ``monoidal functor'' in our definition.
+As before, if $\cM$ is moreover abelian or triangulated, we will tacitly assume that the functors $T_g\coloneqq T(g)$ are all exact. \end{definition}